Here, you will find a collection of food systems related program opportunities for youth:

 Opportunity to sit in and observe Victoria UFT's monthly meeting.
 UFT is a volunteer advisory committee dedicated to providing informed support to Victoria City Council in matters related to food security policy and decision making.
 This is an excellent opportunity to meet other like minded folks who work and volunteer within our local food justice space.

-*Option to join the meeting virtually, please reach out to me for a meeting link.
+*Option to join virtually - please reach out to our Program Coordinator Madeline for the link!

 Check out the calendar graphic below!